vojtapolasek/vojtux/Readme.md

 This repository contains resources concerning unofficial Linux distribution aimed at visually impaired users.
 This distribution is called Fegora, because it is based on Fedora and it was presented at Agora event.
 Agora is an event in Czech Republic, where workshops about information technology for visually impaired are presented.

 The repo currently contains Kickstart files to create a live media image with accessible environment.
 This image can be later used to install the system on a device.
+It contains kickstart files to build the distro with English or Czech language selected.

 ## Building live media ISO